-University audits are selected through a risk assessment process.
-RMAS communicates with schools, departments and University management to identify and prioritize operational, financial and compliance risks to the University.
-The specific audit projects for the year are chosen based on these assessed risk factors.
-The final plan is also evaluated to ensure adequate representation of schools, departments and affiliates.
+University audits are selected through our Institutional Risk Management process which includes discussion with schools, departments and University management to identify and prioritize operational, financial and compliance risks to the University.
+A review of industry reports, discussion among peer groups and an understanding of emerging risks or trends informs audit planning and the identification of specific audit projects for the year are chosen based on these assessed risk factors.
+Additionally, groups or individuals can request audit assistance on a case by case basis.
+The final...

 At its core, risk financing exists to address one vexing problem: how to align a company’s willingness to take risks with its ability to do so, an exercise best done within the context of one’s organizational objectives.
 Risk management, of which financing is an integral part, is the set of measurable and sustainable actions for reducing the effect of uncertainty on those objectives.
 The establishment of measurable metrics is a key step in an organization’s growth toward a fully mature enterprise-wide risk management program.

 Yes, the Foreign Corrupt Practices Act applies to individuals or corporations who conduct business in a foreign country.
 The Foreign Corrupt Practices Act is often referred to as the anti-bribery law.
 Under the Act, an individual or corporation is prohibited from either directly or indirectly bribing a foreign official or foreign political office.